hackerwins/homepage-old/docs/js-sdk.md

 #### Text

-`Text` provides support for collaborative plain text editing.
+`Text` provides supports for collaborative plain text editing.
 Under the hood, `Text` is represented as a list of characters.
-Compared to using a regular JavaScript array, Text offers better performance.
-And it also has selection information for sharing the cursor position.
+Compared to a regular JavaScript array, Text offers better performance.
+It also has selection information for sharing the cursor position.

 ```javascript
 doc.update((root) => {